 1431.51

 “After transmitting a frame that requires acknowledgment, the STA shall perform the acknowledgment procedure, as defined in 10.3.2.9 (Acknowledgment procedure).
-The SRC for an MPDU with the Type subfield equal to Data or Management and of length less than or equal to dot11RTSThreshold and the SSRC shall be incremented every time transmission that MPDU fails.”
+The SRC for an MPDU with the Type subfield equal to Data or Management and of length less than or equal to dot11RTSThreshold and the SSRC shall be incremented every time transmission of that MPDU fails.”

 This clearly says SRC and SSRC incremented for a specific data or management frame.